 -clear any metal shavings from this and then test the ABS sensor again

 Finding which ABS Sensor can be done easily using a car diagnostic tool.
 But if no diagnostic tool is available to you, then the easiest way is by using a multimeter.
-In this tutorial, we have shown the steps on how to tell which ABS sensor is bad.
+In this tutorial, we have shown the steps to tell which ABS sensor is bad.